QANode Logo

 The inspector automatically generates selectors for each tapped element, prioritizing in this order:

-3. xpath with @bounds — Selector based on element coordinates (most precise for the current screen)
+4. xpath with @bounds — selector based on element coordinates

-4. Fallback coordinates — Absolute X/Y used if all selectors fail
+5. Fallback coordinates — absolute X/Y used if all selectors fail

 Tips